-Working in an open plan office has its pros but each year as soon as the temperature rises you can be sure of the debate of the office Aircon!
+Working in an open plan office has its pros but each year as soon as the temperature rises you can be sure of the war of the office Aircon!

 For some of us feeling hot and toasty with the warm glow of the sun on our faces while we work is ideal.
 For others keeping cool in the summer is like wishing to be the ice king or queen, rolling around in the snow keeping the body temperature at a respectable heat.

 So, at Grasp Ltd. we have decided to put a few considerations into the debate of the office Aircon: